 North Americans living in Costa Rica do not like Fatca

-Many of our US expats living in Costa Rica might not know that the United States Congress quietly slipped Fatca into a jobs bill last year.
+Many of our US expats living in Costa Rica might not know that the United States Congress quietly slipped Fatca into a jobs bill in 2015.
 This legislation is meant to help the United States government locate overseas assets of American tax cheats.

 The US and Costa Rican governments are doing everything they can to keep tabs on everything you do.
 Especially on how much money you earn.

 Just last year, the Costa Rican government created the Dimex residency card through which they will be able to control your banking business in Costa Rica.

 Of course, those who don’t have anything to hide don’t have to worry about anything, which is the large majority.
 The New York Times published an article about Fatca “Law to Find Tax Evaders Denounced“.

 If you own a Costa Rican corporation and you haven’t complied with the last requirements, you’ll love using this solution.